trimino/dat-design-pattern/structural/composite/README.md

 ### Use Parent References

-* Why
-  * Having a reference from child components to their parent makes it easier to manage and traverse the composite structure.
-It also supports patterns like Chain of Responsibility
+Having a reference from child components to their parent makes it easier to manage and traverse the composite structure.
+It also supports patterns like *Chain of Responsibility*.
+Define the parent reference in the `Component` class.
+Both `Leaf` and `Composite` classes will inherit this reference and the methods to manage it.
+Always update the parent reference when adding or removing components.

-* Where
-  * Define the parent reference in the `Component` class.
-Both `Leaf` and `Composite` classes will inherit this reference and the methods to manage it

-* How
-  * Always update the parent reference when adding or removing components.
 This ensures all children have the correct parent.
 Implement this logic in the `add` and `remove` methods of the `Composite` class to automatically maintain the correct parent references

 ```java
 public abstract class Component {